verge-io/docs/docs/product-guide/system/generic-pci-passthrough.md

 7. Install any required client **drivers**.
 Consult hardware vendor documentation.
 8. **Restart the VM**.

-## Passthrough a PCI Device to a Tenant
+## Pass through a PCI Device to a Tenant

 PCI devices can be passed to a tenant for the tenant to pass to its own VMs.
 When you pass through PCI devices to the tenant, a new resource group is created within the tenant.